ignastraskevicius-projects/safety-margin-tracker/README.md

 #### Usage

 * root resource will be available at http://localhost:8081
-* API is enabled to self-serve, including live in-service documentation
+* API is enablead for self-serve, includes live in-service documentation

 #### Deploy (dev-env)